vanboefer/lint_ii/index.md

 #### Why content words per clause?

 A clause is a group of words that contains a subject and a verb.
 A simple sentence contains one clause; longer sentences may contain additional clauses, for example subordinate clauses or clauses connected with words like "and" or "because".
-For this metric, the number of clauses is not important; what we analyze is the number of content words in each clause.
+For this metric, the number of clauses is not important; what we analyze is the number of content words **in each clause**.

 A clause with a lot of content words is dense in information and is therefore more difficult to process and understand.
 For example, compare the sentence *"Ik verknalde het proefwerk."* with the sentence *"Ik verknalde het proefwerk Wiskunde gisteren bij het laatste schoolexamen."*.
-In both cases, the sentence contains one clause (one subject and one verb), but in the second sentence there is a lot more information, which is introduced through four extra content words (*Wiskunde, gisteren, laatste, laatste*).
+In both cases, the sentence contains one clause (one subject and one verb), but in the second sentence there is a lot more information, which is introduced through four extra content words (*Wiskunde, gisteren, laatste, schoolexamen*).

 #### Calculating content words per clause